newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_alert_conditions.html.markdown

 }
 ```

-#### newrelic_infra_alert_condition: Process not running
+#### newrelic_infra_alert_condition: Process Not Running

-The following example illustrates changing an Infra alert condition for process not running to an NRQL-based alert condition.
+The following example illustrates changing an infra alert condition for 'Process Not Running' to an NRQL-based alert condition.

 Example newrelic_infra_alert_condition:
 ```